GameDevChris/Scrabble/README.md

-# 210Coursework
-210Coursework for Chris Bodsworth
+# C++ Simple Scrabble Game created in 2nd year of University by Chris Bodsworth